 At St. Raphael I work in the office (reorganizing the church files), am a Sunday School Teacher, lay reader, and was in charge of the acolytes.
 I retired from UCLA 12 years ago.
 At UCLA I was Assistant Dean and CFAO of a large research unit.
 I do not have children, but do have a nephew who lives in Bowling Green.
 I’m proud of his service as a first responder.

-Treasurer: Paula Sevigny
+Treasurer: Dave Sevigny

 Properties: Roger Kirk